 Parking.
 Fifteen numbered lots here accommodate around 12,000 cars — and can be complemented by Globe Life Park’s lettered lots on game days.
-Parking costs from $30 to $75 and can be purchased ahead of time online.
-Tailgating is allowed only in lots four through seven, and 10 through 15.
+Parking costs vary depending on the event and space, but spots usually start at $28.
+Tailgating is allowed in lots 4 through 7 and 10 through 15, but it is not allowed in lot 3, nor portions of lots 5, 8, and 9.
 Please be aware that, while you can bring a gas or charcoal grill, deep fryers and open flames of any kind are not permitted!

 What to Expect.
-The average ticket costs $110.
+Tickets costs anywhere from $94 to $500.
 Seating is arranged in an oval around the field and increases in price along with proximity to the field.
-Consider saving some green and opting for a standing room ticket for as little as $30.
+Consider saving some green and opting for a standing room ticket for as little as $55.

 Dining Inside the Stadium.
 There is something for literally any palate inside the stadium.
 You can find everything from popcorn to peanuts, and from Frito pie to sushi.
 Check out this cool article about some of the wilder dining options.

 Kid Zone.
 Located in the AT&T East Plaza, this interactive play area opens three hours prior to kickoff and is free for all ticket holders!

 Your Stay in Arlington

 Whether you’re here for baseball or football, take advantage of family-friendly places to eat, sleep, and play while you’re in town.